priyamturing/agent_harness/packages/mcp_benchmark_sdk/ARCHITECTURE.md

   - Supports complex assertions
   - Can be used by any orchestrator

-- **Verifier Executor**: Batch execution utility
-  - `execute_verifiers()` - Standalone function
+- **CLI Verifier Runner**: Orchestrates verification outside SDK
-  - Runs multiple verifiers
+  - Builds verifiers from harness definitions at runtime
-  - Manages HTTP client lifecycle
+  - Manages HTTP client lifecycle per verification run
-  - Aggregates results
+  - Aggregates results for observers/UI
-  - No agent dependencies

-**VerificationContext**:
-- SQL runner URL
-- Database ID (isolation)
-- HTTP client
-- Used by verifiers, independent of agent execution

 ### 7. Utils
 **Location**: `utils/`